Oudlajan: History

-Oudlajan is amongst the oldest neighborhoods of Tehran, for it already existed when Tehran was still a village.
-Its inhabitants originally spoke a dialect that was very much akin to that of Shemiran.
-The neighborhood used to be situated in the north-eastern part of what is old Tehran.
-Noticeable landmarks were the Tehran city fort situated to the north and east of Oudladan, the royal citadel to the west, the Chaleh Maidan neighborhood to the south, and the Bazaar neighborhood to the southwest.
+Oudlajan is amongst the oldest neighborhoods of Tehran.
+Its inhabitants spoke a dialect that was very much akin to that of Shemiran.
+The neighborhood is situated in the northeastern part of old Tehran.
+Notable landmarks are the Tehran city fort situated to the north and east of Oudladan, the royal citadel to the west, the Chaleh Maidan neighborhood to the south, and the Bazaar neighborhood to the southwest.

-The Jews of Tehran did not settle en masse into one neighborhood because they were forced to, but, rather, due to the significance of traditional Jewish considerations, they gathered around their synagogues.
-The importance of baths, Kosher meat and security likewise stimulated the Jews of Tehran to live together.
-Oudlajan's religious make-up used to be divided into two main groups: Jews and Muslims, the latter being relatively prosperous ones.
-Oudlajan hosts a number of quite significant Muslim religious sites, rather than Jewish sites.
-In fact, this notion is of one of Oudlajan's characteristics.
-Amongst such sites are the Tomb of Haft Dokhtaran in Oudlajan's northeast, the Dangi Mosque in its northwest, the Houz Mosque in the southwest, the Abolfazl Mosque and Pir Ata Tomb in its east, and finally the Montazer al-Mahdi Mosque in the west.
+The Jews of Tehran settled in this neighborhood due to the presence of synagogues, ritual baths and availability of kosher meat.
+Oudlajan was also inhabited by Muslims and hosts significant Islamic religious sites, among them the Tomb of Haft Dokhtaran in the northeast, the Dangi Mosque in the northwest, the Houz Mosque in the southwest, the Abolfazl Mosque and Pir Ata Tomb in the east, and the Montazer al-Mahdi Mosque in the west.

-Prior to the Persian Constitutional Revolution, Oudlajan was concomitantly the host to many synagogues while also being the one neighborhood of Tehran where most of its Jewish inhabitants lived.
-However, only the Hakim Asher and Ezra Yaghoub synagogues survive in Oudlajan.
-The synagogues of this time period are marked by their small architectural size, simplicity and minimal visual overlap with the urban texture of the surrounding area.
-Prior to the Constitutional Revolution there was no large synagogue in Tehran, although there were a relatively large amount of small synagogues close to each other in the Jewish neighborhood.
-They increased in number only if the Jewish population kept increasing.
-Some of these old synagogues in Oudlajan which were built at the time, were either sold or their purpose changed as years passed by.
-It is therefore difficult to estimate the precise number of synagogues of the Qajar era.
+Prior to the Persian Constitutional Revolution, Oudlajan had many synagogues.
+However, only the Hakim Asher and Ezra Yaghoub synagogues have survived.
+The synagogues were small and did not stand out visually.
+They increased in keeping with the expansion of the Jewish population.
+Some of the old synagogues in Oudlajan were either sold or repurposed over time.
+It is therefore difficult to estimate the precise number of synagogues in the Qajar era.